Practice Disclose with Flashcards, Spelling and Quizzes

 The verb 'disclose' has its etymological roots in Latin.
 It is derived from the Latin word 'disclosum,' which combines 'dis-' meaning 'apart' or 'away' and 'claudere,' meaning 'to close' or 'to shut.'
 Essentially, 'disclose' originally meant to open or unveil something that was previously closed or hidden.
 This term was later adopted into English to describe the act of making information known that was previously hidden, secret, or unknown.
 When you disclose something, you are, in a sense, opening it up to view, allowing it to be seen or understood by others.
 The etymology of 'disclose' underscores its historical association with revealing what was concealed or closed off, emphasizing its role in the dissemination of information and transparency in communication.

-Find the meaning of disclose
+Find the correct meaning of the verb disclose:

 Try Again!